Jean-Tinland/simple-bar/README.md

 You'll find the full installation guide in the [documentation](https://www.jeantinland.com/toolbox/simple-bar/documentation/installation/).

 > [!WARNING]\
-> If you encounter this error: "simple-bar-index.jsx: Something went wrong…", it may be simply due to the fact that the default value for yabai or AeroSpace path is wrong in simple-bar.
+> If you encounter this error: "simple-bar-index.jsx: Something went wrong…", it may be simply due to the fact that the default value for yabai or FlashSpace path is wrong in simple-bar.
 You can set this path in the settings module.\
-> The default paths are `/opt/homebrew/bin/yabai` and `/opt/homebrew/bin/aerospace`.
+> The default paths are `/opt/homebrew/bin/yabai` and `/usr/local/bin/flashspace`.

 > [!NOTE]\
 > `simple-bar` is trying to use yabai by default.
 If you want to switch to AeroSpace, you'll need to open the settings module (simply click on `simple-bar` then press `cmd` + `,`).
 Same if you are using FlashSpace.
 You'll find the window manager choice in the "Global" tab.